Storj/cloud-manager/INSTALL.md

 #### Using pip

-To install cloudmanager using pip, directly from github:
+Install cloudmanager using pip directly from github by running:

     sudo pip install git+https://github.com/Storj/cloud-manager